rocky-linux/shim-review/README.md

 See https://techcommunity.microsoft.com/t5/hardware-dev-center/nx-exception-for-shim-community/ba-p/3976522 for more details on the signing of shim without NX bit.
 *******************************************************************************
-NX is disabled across the boot chain
+NX is enabled for this build

 *******************************************************************************
 ### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)